MystenLabs/sui/doc/in-progress/sui-wallet-with-ledger.md

 1. Click the **Coins** tab in Sui Wallet, then click **Send**.
 1. Enter the amount of SUI to send and the address of the recipient, then click **Review**.
 1. Review the details of the transaction to confirm that they are accurate.
 If they are, click **Send now**.
 If not, click **Back** to make changes, or click **X** to cancel.
 1. Your Ledger device displays **Transfer SUI**.
 Press the Right button on the device to display the following details.
 Press it twice to display the full addresses used.
+You should verify that the addresses are correct before you finalize the transaction.
+Confirm that the address on the device matches the address displayed in Sui Wallet.
    * The address the transaction is from.
-You need to press it twice to display the full address.
    * The recipient address.
    * The amount to send.
    * Sign transaction.